A coma may result from a significant traumatic injury to the head, such as from an auto accident.

 The Hoffmann Law Firm, L.L.C.

-With more than 15 years of experience and thousands of successful cases to his credit, car accident lawyer Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of car accidents in Missouri and Illinois.
+With 25 years of experience and thousands of successful cases to his credit, St. Louis car accident lawyer Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of car accidents in Missouri and Illinois.